hungchun0201/NTUclassCrawler/readme.md

 ```
 ## Examples

-If you want to find the class whose name is Ê©üÂô®Â≠∏Á? in EECS and store the result to excel with filename <code>ML.xls</code>, you can use
+If you want to find the class whose name is æ˜æπæ«≤ﬂ in EECS and store the result to excel with filename <code>ML.xls</code>, you can use
 ```
-python3 crawl.py --search-opt Title=Ê©üÂô®Â≠∏Á? --save ML.xls -b 9
+python3 crawl.py --search-opt Title=æ˜æπæ«≤ﬂ --save ML.xls -b 9
 ```
 or maybe you just want to find the classes teached in Bioresources and Agriculture college, you can just type
 ```